Pressure And Winds – Introduction

 Other Forms – Pressure And Winds

 Fog: Fog is regarded as a layer of cloud on the ground, with visibility reduced to less than 1 Km.
 The cause of fog is the condensation of water vapor in the lower layers of the air due to cooling of the air below its dew point mainly through radiation from the earth’s surface.
 Favorable conditions for the formation of fog are

 - Very light wind and

 - A clear sky at night.

-Haze: It is a state of obscurity in the lower layers of the atmosphere due to the presence of large number of condensation nuclei such as dust , smoke or salt spray.
+Haze: It is a state of obscurity in the lower layers of the atmosphere due to the presence of a large number of condensation nuclei such as dust , smoke or salt spray.

 Smog: it is a special case of fog that is heavily laden with smoke or similar atmospheric pollutants.
-It frequently occurs in the industrial cities and densely populated urban areas .
+It frequently occurs in industrial cities and densely populated urban areas .
 Intense smog can be a major health hazard.

-Dew: When terrestrial radiation from the earth cools the lower layers of air below dew point, the water vapour condenses into drops on the ground surface , grasses , leaves etc. In the form of dew.
+Dew: When terrestrial radiation from the earth cools the lower layers of air below dew point, the water vapor condenses into drops on the ground surface , grasses , leaves etc. In the form of dew.

 Frost: Moisture on the ground surface condenses directly into ice, i.e. When condensation occurs below freezing point.
 Frosts are usually harmful for the crops.